- For more information about our Hydrocortisone Sodium Succinate Powder for Injection

 Strength of dosages usually depends on the severity of condition which is usually between the ranges of 100-500mg injected intravenously within 10 minutes This dose may be repeated at intervals of 2, 4 or 6 hours depending on the clinical condition of the patient and response towards the treatment.

-Hydrocortisone sodium succinate powder for injections may interact with aldesleukin, birth control pills/patch/ring, drugs for diabetes, antiplatelet drugs, “blood thinners” such as dabigatran/warfarin, NSAIDs such as aspirin/celecoxib/ibuprofen, estrogens, mifepristone, drugs affecting liver enzymes that remove hydrocortisone from your body (e.g., aprepitant, azole antifungals such as ketoconazole, rifamycins such as rifampin, certain anti-seizure medications such as phenytoin and phenobarbital), herbal products (e.g., licorice).
+Hydrocortisone sodium succinate powder for injection may interact with aldesleukin, birth control pills/patch/ring, drugs for diabetes, antiplatelet drugs, “blood thinners” such as dabigatran/warfarin, NSAIDs such as aspirin/celecoxib/ibuprofen, estrogens, mifepristone, drugs affecting liver enzymes that remove hydrocortisone from your body (e.g., aprepitant, azole antifungals such as ketoconazole, rifamycins such as rifampin, certain anti-seizure medications such as phenytoin and phenobarbital), herbal products (e.g., licorice).

 Symptoms of overdose include trouble breathing and passing out.
 These symptoms have to be reported to the medical health professional and seek a medical help urgently.
 In patients with renal function impairment, ampicillin can be removed by hemodialysis but not peritoneal dialysis.